How to Look At The Sun Safely

 Remove the finderscope and place an eyepiece at the telescope’s focuser.
 Aim the telescope in the general direction of the Sun (without looking at the Sun through the telescope!) and move it around until sunlight streams out of the eyepiece.
 You’ll know when you hit the sweet spot!

-Whether you're projecting with binoculars or a telescope, using a sunshade to block ambient light from falling on the projection surface will improve the view.Using a Telescope or Binoculars
+Whether you're projecting with binoculars or a telescope, using a sunshade to block ambient light from falling on the projection surface will improve how you look at the sun.

 If you want to observe the Sun through a telescope, there are many options.
 Because binoculars and telescopes concentrate the Sun’s blazing light, it’s even more crucial to use safe filters.
 Make sure to avoid any filter that is placed at the eyepiece end of the scope.
 The concentrated sunlight will probably destroy such a filter, followed shortly thereafter by your vision.